thinkaliker/ucr-cs100/tutorials/regex/README.md

 Regex is a short pattern of letters and symbols which has can match certain strings.
 Depending on the environment these strings are parsed in, you can match multiple instances or a single instance of a pattern.
 Regular regex returns the **first** matching string that it finds.
 Regex is most commonly used for searching and replacing string patterns, and while this may not be the only use, it is very powerful because of the syntax behind regex.

+Regex is commonly used for `sed` and `grep`, or searching for and/or replacing strings.

 [Back to table of contents](#top)

 <a name="literal"/>